Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Palo Verde Tree (Parkinsonia)

 Palo verde trees grow 16 to 40 ft.
 (5 – 12 m) tall and have an upright branching habit and vase shape.
-The heat-loving yellow-flowering trees bloom after rains but lose their bipinnately compound leaves during dry summers.
+The heat-loving yellow-flowering trees bloom after rain but lose their bipinnately compound leaves during dry summers.
 Small palo verde shrubs grow as dense thickets.

 Thorny tree identification